Song of the Sadguru

 It's because objects are always changing

-the Subject is not subjected to objects.
+this pure perceiving is not subjected to objects.

 Listen!
 I am That in and to which all appears,

-the pure Experiencing of all experiences.
+the naked Experiencing of all experiences.

 How can I claim I exist or not

 when all that exists or not appears only in Me?